-A few days ago, on the way home from work, I stopped by a supermarket and looked for something interesting for the blog article as usual.
+A few days ago, on the way home from work, as usual, I stopped by a supermarket and looked for something interesting for the blog article.

-I have hardly eaten the classic Japanese cracker in my life and knew very little about it, so I did some research online.
+I have hardly eaten the classic Japanese cracker and knew very little about it, so today I did some research online.

 Tamago Senbei and Tamasen

-When I googled it, I found the article on “Tamasen (玉せん)” on Wikipedia Japan where there was no post concerning Tamago Senbei.
+When I googled it, I found the article titled “Tamasen (玉せん)” on Japanese Wikipedia where there was no description concerning Tamago Senbei.

-But the Tamasen (Tamago Senbei) I bought this time was completely different from what was on Wikipedia Japan, and I found out that there are 2 types of Tamago Senbei in Japan.
+But the Tamasen (Tamago Senbei) I bought this time was completely different from what was on Wikipedia Japan, and I found out that there are 2 types of Tamago Senbei.

 Tamago Senbei Egg Crackers

-The Tamago Senbei I have now is the classic Japanese egg cracker that has long been loved around the country.
-It has the letters “Tamago Sen (たまごせん)” branded on the top face.
+The Tamago Senbei I have now is the classic Japanese egg cracker that has long been loved in Japan.
+It has the letters “Tamago Sen (たまご せん)” branded on the top face.

-Therefore, the Tamago Senbei is a Japanese cracker very close to “Kawara Senbei (瓦せんべい)“, though the former is soft, crispy in texture, while in general the latter has a quite hard, crunchy texture.
+Therefore, this Tamago Senbei is a cracker very close to “Kawara Senbei (瓦せんべい)“, though the former is soft and crispy, while, in general, the latter has a quite hard, crunchy texture.

 Nagoya’s Specialty Tamasen

-On the other hand, this article on “Tamasen (玉せん)” on Wikipedia Japan describes Nagoya’s specialty food, Tamasen.
+On the other hand, this post about “Tamasen (玉せん)” on Wikipedia Japan describes a specialty of Nagoya called Tamasen.

-In the city of Nagoya, Aichi Prefecture, the Tamasen is a popular snack food for kids often offered by street food stalls at festivals as well as by Dagashiya candy shops in the city.
+In the city of Nagoya, Aichi Prefecture, the food Tamasen is a popular snack treat for kids, which is often offered by street food stalls at festivals as well as by Dagashiya candy shops in the city.

-The Nagoya’s Tamasen typically consists of a folded “Tako Senbei (たこせんべい: Octopus Cracker)” or “Ebi Senbei (えびせんべい: Shrimp Cracker)” dressed with Okonomiyaki sauce and mayonnaise in between which a fried egg or scrambled eggs is sandwiched.
+Nagoya’s Tamasen typically consists of a folded “Tako Senbei (たこせんべい: Octopus Cracker)” or “Ebi Senbei (えびせんべい: Shrimp Cracker)” dressed with Okonomiyaki sauce and mayonnaise, in between which a fried egg or scrambled eggs are sandwiched.